genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 ## Number of selected genes on chrX: 9
 ```

 There is a great improvement in specificity (less false positives) without much loss in sensitivity (we still find many chrY genes).
 However, we still see some bias in the histogram.
-In the following sections we will see that month does not perfectly account for the batch effect and better estimates are possible.
+In the following sections we will see that month does not perfectly account for the batch effect and that better estimates are possible.

-## A Note On Computing Efficiency
+## A Note on Computing Efficiency

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/adjusting_with_linear_models.Rmd).

 In the code above, the design matrix does not change within the iterations we are computing {$$}(X^\top X)^{-1}{/$$} repeatedly and applying to each gene.
 Instead we can perform this calculation in one matrix algebra calculation by computing it once and then obtaining all the betas by multiplying {$$}(X^\top X)^{-1}X^\top Y{/$$} with the columns of {$$}Y{/$$} representing genes in this case.
 The `limma` package has an implementation of this idea (using the QR decomposition).
-Note how much faster this is:
+Notice how much faster this is:

 ```r